Category Archives: Movie Reviews

 Without a volleyball to talk to, Jim befriends Arthur (Michael Sheehan) an android who tends bar at a swanky lounge located on the Avalon’s massive promenade.

 As a fair man of the bottle I can appreciate Jim and Aurthur’s relationship.
-There have been times in my life when I was in despair, desperate for some beacon of hope, and a bartender was there to offer me comfort and understanding with a kind word, some sage advice, and shiny wall of booze.
+There have been times in my life when I was in despair, desperate for some beacon of hope, and a bartender was there to offer me comfort and understanding with a kind word, some sage advice, and a shiny wall of booze.
 Treasure your bartenders, kids.
+They are special people.

 After a year of moping about the ship, Jim spots pretty Aurora Lane (uber movie star Jennifer Lawrence) fast asleep in her pod.
 He becomes smitten with the pretty Aurora, an accomplished journalist and writer who would have been way out of his league back on earth.